The most useful lesson I learned this year is this – you can’t be excellent in your spare time.

 “I am SO glad I took the risk to focus 100% on 7 Generation Games.”

-If something matters to you, take the plunge, step off the precipice.
-Yes, it will be scary and hard to let go when you have a secure job offer or comfortable situation where you are.
+If your enterprise matters to you, take the plunge, step off the precipice.
+Yes, it will be scary and hard to let go when you have new, secure job offers or a life of comfort at hand.

-- Review your budget – find you may be paying for some expenses you don’t really need, cut costs and make money available for bigger priorities,
+- Review your budget – find out if you might be paying expenses you don’t really need, cut those costs to make money available for bigger priorities,

 - Take advantage of learning opportunities, from courses to conferences to technical books.
 I just signed up for a membership for lynda.com and I’ve already learned a few things that made it worth the cost,